beforesemicolon/markup/docs/documentation/state/index.md

 })
 ```

-No input is required and the default value is an empty string.
+When no input value provided, the default value is an empty string.

 ### Return

-The `state` function will recturn and array with three functions, a `StateGetter`, `StateSetter`, and a `StateUnSubscriber`.
+The `state` function will return and array with three functions, a `StateGetter`, `StateSetter`, and a `StateUnSubscriber`.

 ```javascript
 const [count, updateCount, unsubscribe] = state(0, () => {